A new type of Chianti Classico

 - The Sangiovese clone “Chianti Classico 2000-3” that has been planted there since the beginning is a new selection in favor of quality

-The first results were very convincing, and during the following years, 2016 and 2017, we continued with our experimentation along the line of using both Vigna del Pollaio and a part of Terrazze Alte for the Gran Selezione wine.
+The first results were very convincing and during the following years, 2016 and 2017, we continued with our experimentation along the line of using both Vigna del Pollaio and a part of Terrazze Alte for the Gran Selezione wine.

 The vintage of 2018 (600 bottles produced)

 Could this year therefore be the end of the experimentation and the development of the “definitive recipe” for the Gran Selezione at our winery?
-The sample tasting that we did the other day actually could confirm this theory, the result was quite convincing even if the wine still needs to mature and settle for another year in the cellar and then lay down for 20 months in the bottle.
+The sample tasting that we did the other day could actually confirm this theory.
+The result was quite convincing even if the wine still needs to mature and settle for another year in the cellar and then lay down for 20 months in the bottle.

 Are you ready to taste some wine?